 Parallel Youth Program and Worship

 During our early Sanctuary Service on Rosh Hashanah and Yom Kippur Morning, we offer a parallel experience for students in grades K-5.
-This experience is led by our Youth Learning and Engagement Team (Abra Lee, Shari Rothstein, and Emily Halpern), along with teachers and teen volunteers (grades 8-12).
-It includes age-appropriate prayer services led by our new Student Rabbi Hilly Haber and songleader Melo Taylor along with classroom activities and snack.
+This experience is led by our Youth Learning and Engagement Team (Abra Lee, Samantha Eichert, and Aaron Soloman), along with teachers and teen volunteers (grades 8-12).
+It includes age-appropriate prayer services led by our new Student Rabbi Becky Jaye and a song leader along with classroom activities and snacks.
 This parallel program gives parents an option to attend the Sanctuary Service while their child has an alternative worship opportunity.
-Open to families with High Holyday tickets, pre-registration is required.
+Open to families with tickets who are attending the 8:30 AM service, pre-registration is required.
 Teen volunteers must sign up in advance.

 Location: Religious School Wing/Brody Chapel

 9th – 12th graders can volunteer in our Babysitting and Youth Parallel Programming.
 Volunteers are accepted on a first-received basis with priority given to teens who currently participate in our Madrichim Program, are enrolled in our Religious School and/or participate in our youth groups.

 We offer a prayer service we call Kulanu, meaning “all of us”.
 This unique worship experience is open to attendees of all ages,though it is designed as a prayer option for those families with K-7 students.
 Services will be led by our new Student Rabbi Becky Jaye and a songleader, along with appearances from our own TEE Clergy.
 This interactive and intergenerational service includes a youth-oriented prayer book, guitar accompaniment, as well as stories and meaningful discussion.
 At Kulanu, we intend kids and adults to share a time of connection, celebration, and awe.
 Open to Temple Members (and their guests), and ECE families.
 Space is limited, pre-registration is required.